nbatoba/Portfolio-Projects/README.md

 Covid Data Project: Analyzed different global statistics during the peak of the Covid-19 epidemic (2020-2021).
 Visualized in Tableau.

 Netflix Data Project: Transformed and cleaned raw data that displayed all the content available on Netflix worldwide.
 Visualized in Tableau.

+Solid Waste Case Study: Actionable insights created using information from the City of Carrollton utility data from 1998.